braamvandyk/FlowsheetTools.jl/readme.md

 ## Current status

-The library is finally in package form.
-The demos.jl file shows the current capabilities.
+The library is finally in package form and complete to a usable point.
+The demos.jl / demos.pynb file shows the current capabilities.
 TODO.md lists the things I currently want to do.

 ## The backstory